And you might be interested . . .

 Westmoore's pottery has been used by over 120 museums as furnishings for historic buildings and in programs.
 We have also supplied pottery and glass for a number of historically-based films.
 Westmoore's pottery can be found in several museum collections and is enjoyed by many private individuals as well.

-For more detail about all the work we sell, visit the "Wares for Sale" section of our website.
+For more detail about all the work I sell, visit the "Wares for Sale" section of this website.

 Browse this website, and if you have unanswered questions, don't hesitate to email or call.